TOSIT-IO/tdp-collection/docs/developer.md

 # Developer Documentation

-This document is targeted at new TDP distribution contributors and covers in some detail topcis related to the configuration and extension of the TDP distribution project.
+This document is targeted at new TDP distribution contributors and covers in some detail topics related to the configuration and extension of the TDP distribution project.

 ### Ansible inventory file requirements

 The ansible inventory file has 2 important roles in TDP:

 1. As a source of truth for the node addresses
-2. As mechanism to control to which servers the TDP roles deploy the Hadoop services to.
+2. As mechanism to control to which servers the TDP roles deploy the services to.

-These `domain` host variable should be present in the inventory file.
+The `domain` host variable should be present in the inventory file.
 The TDP `access_fqdn` plugin builds a fully qualified domain name dynamically from the ansible inventory file entries.
 It returns `access_fqdn`, or `access_sn` + `domain`, or `inventory_hostname` + `domain` (checking if variables exist for the host in this order).

 The ansible inventory group names are:

 - zk
-- kdc
 - hdfs_nn
 - hdfs_jn
 - hdfs_dn
 - yarn_rm
 - yarn_nm
 - yarn_ats
+- hadoop_client
 - hive_s2
+- hive_client
+- hbase_master
+- hbase_rs
+- hbase_client
+- phoenix_queryserver_daemon
+- phoenix_queryserver_client
-- hadoop_client
+- knox
 - ranger_admin
+- ranger_usersync

 *In this extract of a TDP inventory file, the nodes are fully defined at the top then the ansible_hostnames are used to assign master-01, master-02 and master-03 as the zookeeper hosts and master-01 and master-02 as the Hadoop namenodes:*